FairwindsOps/insights-docs/docs/features/integrations.md

 1. Visit your organization's `Settings > Integration` page
 2. Hover over `DataDog` and click `Add Integration`
 3. Add the `API key` and click `Connect to Datadog`

+## Microsoft Teams
+Fairwinds Insights has an integration with Microsoft Teams so you can get notifications about critical changes to your clusters.

+There are two types of Microsoft Teams notifications:
+* Realtime: Alert every time one of your reports generate new Action Items.
+This is good for production clusters which deserve more attention and should be relatively stable
+* Daily Digest: One alert per day highlighting any new Action Items or fixed Action Items in your cluster from the previous day

+Read our [privacy policy](https://www.fairwinds.com/privacy-policy) to learn more about how Fairwinds Insights handles user data.

+### Installation
+To set up Microsoft Teams notifications:
+1. Visit your organization's `Settings > Integration` page
+2. Hover over `Microsoft Teams` and click `Add Integration`
+3. Once you have connected Microsoft Teams to Insights, you can choose which teams > channels you'd like notifications to be sent to in the `Settings > Notifications` page

+See the configure section to [customize Slack alerts through Automation Rules.](/features/automation-rules#microsoft-teams-notifications)